 For example, in 2007, in Weyerhaeuser v Ross-Simmons Hardwood Lumber, 549 US 312, the Supreme Court applied an analysis similar to predatory pricing to a predatory buying claim.
 The case involved a lumber manufacturer that had allegedly attempted to eliminate competition by driving up the cost of sawlogs that it was purchasing.
-The Court explained that a plaintiff alleging predatory buying must prove that the conduct caused the costs of the input to rise above the revenues that would be earned downstream and that the defendant has a dangerous probability of recouping its short-term losses from bidding up prices by driving out competition.
+The Court explained that a plaintiff seeking to establish a predatory buying claim must prove that the conduct caused the costs of the input to rise above the revenues that would be earned downstream and that the defendant has a dangerous probability of recouping its short-term losses from bidding up prices by increasing its monopsony power after driving out competition.

-Market definition and share-based dominance thresholds How are relevant product and geographic markets defined?
+9 Market definition and share-based dominance thresholds How are relevant product and geographic markets defined?
 Are there market-share thresholds at which a company will be presumed to be dominant or not dominant?

 US courts and agencies typically define markets by looking at what products or services are reasonably interchangeable substitutes for one another.
 Factors considered include prices, uses and quality.
-Geographic markets are defined by looking at the geographic area where other sellers operate and buyers can turn to.
-One method often used in market definition is to ask whether a hypothetical monopolist within a putative market could profitably impose a small, non-transitory price increase (typically 5 to 10 per cent) above competitive levels or whether, in response, so many customers would switch to alternatives outside the market that the price increase would be unprofitable.
+Geographic markets are defined by looking at the geographic area where other sellers operate and buyers can turn.

+One method often used in market definition is to ask whether a hypothetical monopolist within a putative market could profitably impose a small, non-transitory price increase (typically 5 to 10 per cent) above competitive levels (in which case the relevant market would be no broader than the putative market) or whether, in response, so many customers would switch to alternatives outside the market that such a price increase would be unprofitable (in which case the relevant market would include other alternatives).